Croydon suburb profile

 Croydon rental market trends

-The rental market in Croydon has experienced notable growth, with house rents increasing by 9.1% over the past year to $600 per week, while unit rents have surged 14.6% to $550 per week.
-This upward trend reflects strong demand and makes Croydon an attractive option for both renters and investors seeking promising returns in a well-connected suburb.
+The rental market in Croydon has experienced notable growth, with house rents increasing by 9.1% over the past year to $600 per week, while unit rents have surged 12.0% to $560 per week.
+This upward trend reflects strong demand and the suburb's appeal, making Croydon an attractive option for both renters and investors seeking promising returns in a well-connected area.

 Suburbs near Croydon